+Is He an angry ogre ready to club you when you disobey?
 Use Bible stories to teach about God.
 Take the story of David and Goliath for example.
 What can we learn about God from it?
 Many children’s materials conclude, “You can do anything if God is on your side.”
 But that is backward.
 The story’s application ought to be, “Make sure you are on God’s side.”

 Your kids will be bombarded throughout life by truth claims from the media, teachers and friends.
 If you are not successful in teaching them that truth and wisdom come from the Bible, they will struggle greatly with faith challenges later.

 This means you must regularly include statements like the following in your conversation: “We can always trust what God says”; “God’s Word is always right”; “Obey the Bible, and you’ll never be sorry.”